Law of the Sea

-Keywords: United Nations Convention on the Law of the Sea (Montego-Bay, 10 December 1982), Law of the sea, Development of international law,
+Keywords: Deep seabed, Biological and genetic resources, Private enterprise, International Seabed Authority, Common heritage of mankind, Marine environment protection, Deep seabed mining, United Nations Convention on the Law of the Sea (Montego-Bay, 10 December 1982), Law of the sea,

-Keywords: United Nations Convention on the Law of the Sea (Montego-Bay, 10 December 1982), Exclusive economic zone, Military use, Coastal states, Law of the sea, Customary international law,
+Keywords: Piracy, Maritime security, International co-operation, United Nations Convention on the Law of the Sea (Montego-Bay, 10 December 1982), Law of the sea, International Maritime Organization,

 Ribeiro, M.C. (ed.)
 30 Anos da assinatura da Convenção das Nações Unidas sobre o Direito do Mar: protecção do ambiente e o futura do direito do mar" : actas da conferência internacional : Faculdade de Direito da Universidade do Porto, 15-17 de Novembre de 2012, Porto, Coimbra, 2014.View this title in our link resolver Plinklet